roman-milk/roman-milk.github.io/from-escort-to-fuck-toy.md

  She lays out for a while and goes inside.
 She takes a lazy shower and checks her plug.
 She pulls it out and lets her ass relax for a while.
 She gets the oil and get it ready.
 She pushes it back in.
 It doesn't hurt at all.
 She pulls it out and pushes it back in.
 She smiles.
 I'm ready for Eric's big cock in my ass.
 She gets wet thinking about it.

  She putters around the kitchen.
 Makes some lunch and takes it out on the balcony.
 She enjoys the view and her lunch.
 He mind wanders to Eric fucking her in the ass.
 She smiles to herself.
 My big strong sweetie is going to shove his big strong cock in my hot ass.
 His going to shoot his hot cum in me.
-Report_Story #7